berlysia/EthnicPolyphony/README.md

 ## known issue

-- [ ] when new Tweet added to timeline
 - [x] Tweets are scrambled (depend on timing to invoke 'connect' and 'reload')
 - [ ] Tweets flow down when Tweet prepended
 - [x] memory leak because Tweet cache is unlimited